 Many people are of the opinion that laxatives in late pregnancy can cause contractions and may lead to premature birth.
 This is also supported by the fact that some laxatives do cause uterine contractions and lead to premature labor.
 Also, using laxatives will use a lot of water inside your body, so you will need to have plenty of water to balance the hydration.

-Sometimes including fiber rich foods, drinking a lot of water, etc do not come to your rescue, it is then you resort to taking laxatives.
+Sometimes, including fiber rich foods, drinking a lot of water, etc., do not come to your rescue, it is then you resort to taking laxatives.

-Probiotics are the natural favorable flora or healthy bacteria that keep a balance of organisms in intestines.
+Probiotics are the natural favorable flora or healthy bacteria that keep a balance of organisms in the intestines.
 Probiotic supplements are available in the market and yeast is a renowned probiotic.
 Eating curd or yoghurt can also be useful.